 To test whether single-dataset fine-tuning is sufficient for robust meme understanding, we fine-tune the Qwen3-8B model on the Facebook Hateful Memes (FHM) dataset \citet{kiela2020hatefulmemes} and compare it to \memel{}.
 This diagnostic isolates the extent to which training on a single dataset transfers across related tasks.

-As shown in Table~\ref{tab:diagnostic_single_dataset}, single-dataset fine-tuning results in lower performance when evaluated across \memel{} compared to unified multitask training.
-This indicates that models fine-tuned on a single benchmark tend to \textit{over-specialize} to dataset-specific distributions and annotation conventions, limiting transfer across tasks and languages even when datasets share high-level semantic overlap.
+As shown in Table~\ref{tab:diagnostic_single_dataset}, single-dataset fine-tuning yields lower performance on \memel{} than unified multitask training.
+This suggests that models trained on a single benchmark tend to \textit{over-specialize} to dataset-specific distributions and annotation conventions, which limits transfer across tasks and languages even when the datasets share broad semantic overlap.

-Importantly, we present this experiment as a diagnostic that clarifies when and why unified training over heterogeneous tasks and datasets is beneficial.
-The findings provide a concrete empirical motivation for this direction and help identify where generalization remains challenging.
-Exploring methods that explicitly improve cross-dataset and label-set transfer is a promising next step, and we leave a systematic comparison of such approaches to future work.
+Importantly, we present this experiment as a diagnostic of when unified training across heterogeneous tasks and datasets is beneficial.
+The findings provide empirical support for this direction while also revealing remaining challenges in generalization.
+Methods that explicitly improve cross-dataset and label-set transfer remain a promising direction for future work.